ttorku/Fall-2021-DL-Demo/README.md

 In the first place, clone the repository via `https://github.com/ttorku/Fall-2021-DL-Demo.git` on the command line or by downloading the zip file from the root page of this repository.
 You will have immediate access to all the files needed to run this project.

-The JupyterLab notebook named  ` Data_Driven_Simulation.ipynb` is used to run all the output as contained in the paper: `https://github.com/ttorku/Fall-2021-DL-Demo/blob/main/Deep_Learning_Research_Paper.pdf`.
-The auxillary scripts for running the notebook include: `EINN_model` for parameter estimation; `rnn_models` for RNN such as LSTM, BiLSTM and GRU as well as ResNet-GRU, ResNet-LSTM, ResNet-BiLSTM and confidence interval; and `cross_val` for cross validation
+The JupyterLab notebook named  ` Data_Driven_Simulation.ipynb` is used to run most of the output contained in the paper: `https://github.com/ttorku/Fall-2021-DL-Demo/blob/main/Deep_Learning_Research_Paper.pdf`.
+The auxillary scripts for running the notebook include: `EINN_model` for parameter estimation; `rnn_models` for RNN such as LSTM, BiLSTM and GRU as well as ResNet-GRU, ResNet-LSTM, ResNet-BiLSTM ; and `cross_val` for cross validation

 The neccessary packages to be installed include the following:
 - Pandas